-Kris Kobach Demanded Jet Access, Major Powers To Take Job as Immigration Czar
+Kris Kobach Reportedly Demanded Jet Access, Major Powers To Take Job As Immigration Czar

 — The Hill (@thehill) May 20, 2019

-In 2017 Kobach, who had claimed for years as Kansas Secretary of State that voter fraud was rampant in his state, was named vice chairman of the Commission on Election Integrity, a Trump-appointed committee meant to investigate President Trump’s claims of massive voter fraud in the 2016 election.
+Two years ago, Kobach, who had claimed for years as Kansas Secretary of State that voter fraud was rampant in his state, was named as vice chairman of the Commission on Election Integrity, a Trump-appointed committee meant to investigate the president’s claims of massive voter fraud in the 2016 election.
 The commission was sued repeatedly, some states refused to cooperate with it, and it was disbanded in 2018 without ever issuing a report.

-Election law expert Richard Hasen, per The Times, described Kobach as “a leader nationally in making irresponsible claims that voter fraud is a major problem in this country.”
+Election law expert Richard Hasen, per The New York Times, described Kobach as “a leader nationally in making irresponsible claims that voter fraud is a major problem in this country.”

 In 2018, after eight years as secretary of state, Kobach ran for governor of Kansas, and while he defeated Republican incumbent Governor Jeff Colyer in the GOP primary, he lost in the general election to Democrat Laura Kelly.
 Kelly won in the red state after she was endorsed by several prominent Kansas Republicans.